 When a good prediction model has been found it may consist of multiple project attributes (required to be present and/or absent).
 A question may then asked as to how important each of these attributes are, within the model as a whole.

 An example using the Krook data set

 As a result of using an evolutionary search it was found that the presence of “quotas” for women in parliament and the country being in a “post-conflict” situation was sufficient but not necessary for high levels of women’s participation in parliament.
 This model accounted for 6 of the 9 cases where there were high levels of women in parliament.

-When the “presence of quotas” was reversed to the “absence of quotas” in the model, the model performance fell from 83% to 41%, when using Averaged Accuracy as the performance measure.
-The number of TPs fell from 6 to 1, with FPs increasing from 0 to 5.
-In other words, the revised model was now a better predictor of the absence of the outcome
+When the “presence of quotas” was removed from the model, the model performance fell from 83% to 74%, when using Averaged Accuracy as the performance measure.
+The number of TPs increased slightly from 6 to 7, and the FPs increased from 0 to 5.

 Therefore, it appears that the presence/absence of quotas was the attribute of the model that made the biggest difference to its performance